ssp21/ssp21-spec/ssp21.md

 * If a MitM tampers with the contents of either the *Request Handshake Begin* message or the *Reply Handshake Begin*, the two parties will have different *h* values which will produce different keys when feed into the KDF.

-* If either party does not possess the private DH keys corresponding to the ephemeral or static public keys transmitted, they will be unable to perform the correct DH calculations and will not be able to calculate the same keys using the KDF.
+* If either party is unable to calculate the *input_key_data* transmitted, they will be unable to perform the correct DH calculations and will not be able to calculate the same keys using the KDF.

 * A MitM cannot tamper with the common *time_session_init* by delaying messages by more than whatever timeout setting the initiator uses while waiting for replies from the responder.
 This ensures that the common time-point, in two separate relative time bases, is at least accurate to within this margin when the session is first initialized.

+**Note:** All trust modes utilize an *ephemeral data* field that contains no less than 128-bits of unpredictable data.
+This field can be an ephemeral DH key or a random nonce.
+This means that *h* is never controlled by the initiator, and a responder attempting to control the final value of *h* would have to make a successful pre-image attack on the handshake hash function.

 ### Message Exchanges

 The responder may signal an error after receiving a *Request Handshake Begin*: